rajannpatel/landscape-docs/en/onprem.md

  * https access to `usn.ubuntu.com` in order to download the USN database and detect security updates.
 Without this, the available updates won't be distinguished between security related and regular updates
  * http access to the public Ubuntu archives and `changelogs.ubuntu.com`, in order to update the hash-id-database files and detect new distribution releases.
 Without this, the release upgrade feature won't work
- * https access to `landscape.canonical.com` in order to query for available OPL releases.
-If this access is not given, the only drawback is that OPL won't display a note about the available releases in the account page.
+ * https access to `landscape.canonical.com` in order to query for available Landscape On-Premises releases.
+If this access is not given, the only drawback is that Landscape won't display a note about the available releases in the account page.

 # Unsupported Versions
 | **major version**                | **Release date** | **Supported expired on** | **Version of Ubuntu**  |